Manufacturers House

 Manufacturers House is a heritage-listed office building at 35–37 Watt Street, Newcastle, City of Newcastle, New South Wales, Australia.
 It was designed by Spain and Cosh and built in the 1920s.
 It is also known as Manufacturer's Mutual Building.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

-The building was constructed in the 1920s to the design of Spain and Cosh.
+The building was constructed in the 1920s to the design of Spain and Cosh (then Spain, Cosh & Dods).

 Manufacturers house was one of 30 buildings on which a section 130 order was placed in 1981 because of their importance to the Newcastle Business District and East End.

 A Permanent Conservation Order was placed over the building on 15 June 1984.
 It was transferred to the State Heritage Register on 2 April 1999.

 Description

 Manufacturers House is a three-storey building designed in the Classic Revival Style.
 Its sandstone-clad facade features a base, columns, two storeys high capped by a detailed string course and a third floor terminated with a parapet including balusters.
 It retains its original multi-paned windows.

 A particularly fine feature of Manufacturers House is its splayed corner which incorporates the main entrance flanked by two sandstone columns.

 Internally the building is divided into small offices with access of a spine corridor.
 Of particular interest are the stairwell and the corridor areas.

 It has been substantially improved to provide modern commercial premises.